sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 It is recommended to choose 30sec, platforms that have high CPU load can choose 120sec as PM interval.
 By default 60sec is the PM interval when no input provided by platform, please refer '7.5.4' for platform input.

-- ##### PM time window or PM window:
+- ##### PM time window or PM window :
-The cumulative PM statistics over an interval of time is called a PM time window AKA PM window.
+The cumulative PM statistics over an fixed interval of time is called a PM time window AKA PM window.
 Each PM window PM Statistics are computed from samples reseted from the start time of that PM window.
-The cumulative statistics of a specific PM window allow the user to estimate the quality of the link over a specific time period.
+The cumulative statistics of a specific fixed PM window allow the user to estimate the quality of the link over a specific time period.

-The period of a PM time window and number of windows are not specified in any standard.
-In this feature three-PM time window intervals are defined with a granularity of 60seconds, 15mins and 24hour.
+The 'fixed interval' of a PM time window and number of windows are not specified in any standard.
+In this feature three different fixed interval of PM windows are defined with interval time/granularity of 60seconds, 15mins and 24hour.

-The 60sec time window is based on the PM interval time and the 15mins and 24hour are defined for the ease of debuggability in realtime.
+The 60sec fixed interval time window is based on the PM interval time and the 15mins and 24hour are defined for the ease of debuggability in realtime.
 For example, to understand/debug the link stability while bringing up an 400G-ZR interface connection on a topology, a 60sec statistics/current sample will be useful and four 15mins window statistics monitoring will be useful to understand the link stability from initial connection.
 For the long term link health monitoring, device telemetry data can be analyzed to estimate the link health but it is out of scope of this HLD/feature.

-The number of PM window for each granularity is defined as follow.
+The number of PM windows for each granularity/ fixed time interval is defined as follow.

- - 15 ‘PM windows’ of 60sec  (at any given time user can view 14mins of statistics history once accumulated with 1 min granularity)
+ - 15 ‘PM windows’ of 60sec fixed time interval  (at any given time user can view 14mins of statistics history once accumulated with 1 min granularity)
- - 12 ‘PM windows’ of 15min  (at any given time user can view 2.45Hr of statistics history once accumulated with 15min granularity) and
+ - 12 ‘PM windows’ of 15min fixed time interval (at any given time user can view 2.45Hr of statistics history once accumulated with 15min granularity) and
- - 2 ‘PM windows’ of 24hr  (at any given time user can view 24Hr of statistics once accumulated).
+ - 2 ‘PM windows’ of 24hr fixed time interval (at any given time user can view 24Hr of statistics once accumulated).

 So total 29 PM time window slots will be maintained per port/interface when inserted with 400G-ZR module.